Political, Cultural, Geographic Definitions?

 The five countries above share the same Independence Day from Spain (September 15, 1821), and actually formed one country together called the United Provinces of Central America, (Provincias Unidas De Centro-américa) which lasted from 1823–40.
 In the 1990s, a European Union project called the “Program of Support for the Indigenous Peoples of Central America” (Programa de Apoyo para los Pueblos Indigenas de Centroamerica, known as PAPICA) allocated “7.5 million Euros to be divided among projects organized by indigenous coalitions in each of the five Central American countries” (Tilley, 233).
 Notice the allocation was for five countries.
 This is because up until 1981, Belize was still considered a territory of Britain (although it did gain full self-governance in the 1960s) and until the early 1900s, Panama was a part of Columbia (the northernmost country of South America).

 One of the reasons Elba started this business was to promote the Central American region in a positive light.
-And what better way to do that than by spreading its world class coffee to consumers in North America.
+And what better way to do that than by spreading its world class coffee to consumers around the world.
 We sell only Central American coffee, and by Central America, we refer to all seven countries, including Panama and Belize.
 However, due to Belize’s very small coffee industry, we have not sold coffee from there yet.

 Written by Coffee Mike